Nvidia to buy chip designer Arm for $40 billion as SoftBank exits

 SoftBank could be paid an additional $5 billion in cash or shares depending on the chip designer’s business performance, with Arm employees to be paid $1.5 billion in Nvidia shares.

-Reporting by Sam Nussey, Stephen Nellis and Munsif Vengattil; Editing by Lincoln Feast and Richard Pullin
+Reporting by Sam Nussey, Stephen Nellis, Munsif Vengattil and Douglas Busvine; Editing by Lincoln Feast and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.